-When you’re putting down flooring you want to be sure that you buy enough but you also don’t want to end up with an exceptional amount of waste, especially if you’re choosing bamboo flooring for its green benefits.
+When you’re putting down flooring you want to be sure that you buy enough but you also don’t want to end up with an exceptional amount of waste, especially if you’re choosing for its green benefits.
 When you start looking at estimates for the amount of flooring you need, most sources tell you that you’re going to need extra flooring for cutting and waste.
 Is it really necessary?

 How much extra flooring do you need for cutting and waste?

 Installers usually recommend that you purchase 10% extra over the amount actually needed for your installation.
 This is the industry average and almost always bears out as a reasonable choice.
 On the other hand, if you have a square room or an open flow layout that won’t require a lot of cutting, you may be able to get away with ordering just 8% for cutting and waste.
 If you’re installing at a diagonal it’s best to order 15% extra.

 Why do you need so much extra flooring?

 Extra flooring has several different purposes–and all of them are important.

 You’ll need to make cuts to the boards.
 Each board is designed to fit with the others in a specific set of grooves.
 Those grooves go together like puzzle pieces–and without them, the flooring won’t fit as well.
 Whether you’re making cuts to the ends of pieces when you reach walls or you need to make cuts to fit around things in the middle of your floor installation–a mid-room fireplace or counter that’s part of the structure of the room, for example–you won’t have those grooves on the piece that’s been cut off.
 While it’s fine to have an edge piece at the end of the room, you don’t want one in the middle of the floor, where it won’t be as secure.
 As a result, those cut pieces turn into waste–and the pieces that you’ve cut off won’t count as part of the square footage for the room.